 Consult the CoolTone® User Manual for a complete list of Contraindications, Warnings, Precautions, and potential side effects.
 Treatment applications that deviate from the guidelines are not recommended.

-Natrelle® Breast Implants are indicated for women for the following:
+Natrelle® Silicone-Filled Breast Implants and Natrelle INSPIRA® Breast Implants are indicated for women for the following:

-- Breast augmentation for women at least 22 years old for silicone-filled implants.
-Breast augmentation for women at least 18 years old for saline-filled implants.
-Breast augmentation includes primary breast augmentation to increase breast size, as well as revision surgery to correct or improve the result of a primary breast augmentation surgery.
+- Breast augmentation for women at least 22 years old for silicone-filled implants and breast augmentation for women at least 18 years old for saline-filled implants.
+This includes primary breast augmentation to increase the breast size, as well as revision surgery to correct or improve the result of a primary breast augmentation surgery

 Breast implant surgery should not be performed in:

 - Avoid damage during surgery: Care should be taken to avoid the use of excessive force and to minimize handling of the implant.
-Use care when using surgical instruments in proximity with the breast implant.
-For more information, please see the full Directions for Use.
+Forcing of implants through too small an opening or applying concentrated localized pressure on the implants may result in localized weakening of the breast implant shell, potentially leading to shell damage and possible implant rupture.
+An incision should be of appropriate length to accommodate the style, size, and profile of the implants.
+Use care when using surgical instruments in proximity with the breast implant

 Safety and effectiveness have not been established in patients with the following: